mase1981/uc-intg-hdfury/README.md

 <div align="center">

-**Enjoy controlling your HDFury device with your Unfolded Circle Remote!** 🎉
+**Enjoy controlling your HDFury devices with your Unfolded Circle Remote!** 🎉

 Made with ❤️ by [Meir Miyara](https://www.linkedin.com/in/meirmiyara/)